 Although functionalities differ from one billing system to another, there are 3 major differences that distinguish digital from paper (traditional) medical billing.

-1. Data Entry for Payment Requests
+1. Data Entry and Sending for Payment Requests

 "The more doctors use digital solutions to manage their medical billing, the less they will be faced with data-input errors that generate back and forth exchanges with the RAMQ.
 This new way of billing translates into time savings for physicians, the billing agency staff and the RAMQ.
 Everybody wins!" explains our CEO, Patrice Gilbert.

 Obviously, the less transcription there is, the more we prevent errors.
 Digital solutions in medical billing thus allow for better accuracy with regards to the billing requests that are sent to the RAMQ, in addition to the time they gain.

 It is also important to mention that paper billing involves the added risk of lost or misplaced confidential paper documents, which is not the case with digital billing.